 As someone who uses DuckDuckGo on his phone, I can say that search results do sometimes miss the obvious answers that Google would provide.

-But that’s the tradeoff: you trade convenience for privacy.
+But that’s the tradeoff: convenience for privacy.

 Is DuckDuckGo owned by Google/Amazon/China?